-It is required that Progress Reports be sent home at mid-term if a student is performing below average (C) work, but this is a minimum.
+It is required that Progress Reports be completed and communicated to parents at mid-term if a student is performing below average (e.g., "C") work, but this is a minimum.
 Students may not be failed unless a progress report is on file, or the failing grades occur during the last week of the grading period.
 Phone calls are also encouraged.